microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### b.
 Review devops pipeline YAML

-Remove jobName configurations not relevant to your enterprise patterns.
+Remove jobName configurations that reference Cobalt Infrastructure Templates not intended for deployment.
 If new to Cobalt, we recommend keeping the path to the az_hello_world template as a starter template.
-Below is an example of a jobName that you may want to remove by simple deleting the section from the file.
+Below is an example of a jobName that you may want to remove by simply deleting the section from the file.

 ```yaml
 configurationMatrix: